The History of Sidmouth Amateur Radio Society

 From August 2014 we restarted the SARS at the Thorn Golf Centre, Salcombe Regis, a site 1 mile North East of our previous location.
 Our affiliation with the RSGB continues and we have registered new examination venues in the local area.

-Since moving the SARS has continued to expand in the period from August 2014 until August 2017 52 people were succesesful in obtaining radio qualifications as a result of SARS training and exams.
+Since moving the SARS has continued to expand in the period from August 2014 until December 2019 68 people were successful in obtaining radio qualifications as a result of SARS training.

 Over the history of SARS we have lost many of our guiding light members